DeepQuestAI/DeepStackPython/facerecognition.rst

 The face registeration endpoint allows you to register pictures of person and associate it with a userid.

-You can specify multiple pictures per person during registeration.
+You can specify multiple pictures per person during registration.

 Example ::